MENU

 Prof. Cristina Luceri, Prof. Lisa Giovannelli, Dr. Elisabetta Bigagli

-Clinical research: study of risk factors associated with the development of chronic-degenerative diseases such as tumors, metabolic and gastrointestinal diseases.
+Clinical research focuses on risk factors associated with chronic-degenerative diseases, including tumors, metabolic disorders, and gastrointestinal diseases.

-• Identification of biomarkers of susceptibility and response to therapy
+• Identification of biomarkers of susceptibility and therapeutic response

--Identification of biochemical, genetic, and epigenetic biomarkers predictive of health risk, in particular for the onset cancer associated with lifestyle, diet or occupational exposure to toxicants in healthy volunteers and exposed workers.
+• Identification of biochemical, genetic, and epigenetic biomarkers predictive of health risk, particularly for tumors associated with lifestyle, diet, or occupational toxic exposure in healthy volunteers and exposed workers

-• Safety profile assessment of drugs in not for profit clinical trials
+• Evaluation of the safety profile of drugs in non-profit clinical trials

-The research involves collection, evaluation and monitoring of adverse events, interaction with Regulatory Authorities and Ethics Committees, continuous reassessment of the risk-benefit profile (Assignment of pharmacovigilance manager and EMA qualifications for the transmission of SUSARs and the use of the XEVMPD database).
+Research includes collection, assessment, and monitoring of adverse events, interaction with Regulatory Authorities and Ethics Committees, and continuous reassessment of the risk-benefit profile (responsibility for pharmacovigilance and EMA authorization for SUSAR reporting and XEVMPD database use).

 Prof. Alfredo Vannacci, Dr. Niccolò Lombardi, Dr. Giada Crescioli, Eng.
 Roberto Bonaiuti